biosp4rk/mzmr/readme.txt

 ------------------
 1.4.0 - 2021-02-??
   - Added option to randomize abilities and tanks separately
-  - Added option to specify number of abilities or tanks to remove
+  - Added option to specify number of abilities to remove
   - Added option to randomize Samus palettes
   - Improved performance of Locations tab
   - Under Game Completion, renamed "Unchanged" to "No logic"
+  - "Remove cutscenes" option removes a couple more cutscenes
   - Doubled map image sizes
   - Floating-eye sensors are now always vulnerable